Committees Reporting to the Executive Vice President and Chief Operating Officer

-The Master Planning Council advises the Executive Vice President and Chief Operating Officer, through the Architect for the University, on mid-term and long-term physical planning for the University of Virginia.
+The Master Planning Council advises the Executive Vice Presidents, through the Senior Vice President for Operations, on mid-term and long-term physical planning for the University of Virginia.
 It reviews and comments on the Grounds Plan and overall land use planning as to the best utilization of the existing buildings, landscape, and infrastructure, as well as participates as general stakeholders in the development of precinct/area plans and general infrastructure plans, including those for circulation and parking.

 Security and General Safety